How to Can Crunchy Pickles

 Final Thoughts

-If your first batch of pickles turns out soft, don’t give up!
-We’ve all been there.
-Use these methods — fresh cucumbers, trimmed blossom ends, ice water soaks, crisping agents, and the low-temp process — to find what works best for you.
+Use these methods — fresh cucumbers, trimmed blossom ends, ice water soaks, crisping agents, and the low-temperature process — to find what works best for you.
+And hopefully, you won’t have to share them with the chickens.